 Black-coloured stools may indicate potential bleeding in the upper gastrointestinal tract, whereas reddish stools can be indicative of blood in the lower intestinal tract.
 This should be assessed by your medical practitioner; however, it may also be simply from the consumption of red wine.
 Yellow and greasy foul-smelling stools often indicate excess fat, mostly due to malabsorption issues.

 Offensive smells of either stools or flatulence (commonly known as farting or passing wind) also tell a story.
 They’re another good indicator of prolonged transit time causing too much fermentation in the colon, potential gut imbalances and possible parasites.
 Inflammation in the mucous membranes of the colon or in the gut will present as clear or white mucus in the stool or toilet bowl.
 An imbalance in stomach pH and digestive capacity can be seen when there are undigested food particles in the stool.
 An oily film in the toilet water surface may indicate fat malabsorption issues (pancreatic insufficiency) or insufficient bile production.

 Happy Greens and Happy Turmeric can be good tools in addition to dietary changes to assist in building healthy probiotic levels.
-If you are suffering from digestive disturbances, book into our online clinic for a one on one consultation with one of our holistic health care practitioners.
+If you are suffering from digestive disturbances, book our online clinic for a one-on-one consultation with one of our holistic healthcare practitioners.

 Healthy Poo → Happy Gut = a Happy YOU!

 Shim, L., Talley, N. J., Boyce, P., Tennant, C., Jones, M., & Kellow, J. E. (2013).
 Stool characteristics and colonic transit in irritable bowel syndrome: evaluation at two time points.
 Scandinavian journal of gastroenterology.
 48(3), 295–301.